3dem/relion-documents/source/SPA_tutorial/Mask.rst

 :Calibrated pixel size (A):: 1.244

     (Sometimes you find out when you start building a model that what you thought was the correct pixel size, in fact was off by several percent.
-     Inside |RELION|, everything up until this point was still consistent. so you do not need to re-refine your map and/or re-classify your data.
+     Inside |RELION|, everything up until this point was still consistent (at least up to ~2A resolution), so you do not need to re-refine your map and/or re-classify your data.
      All you need to do is provide the correct pixel size here for your correct map and final resolution estimation.)